Table of contents

 Upgrade from waiting list auto-responses

-In the case of a paid event, it is extremely important to include a URL link to the event itself in this auto-response so that the supporter can finalize their registration.
+In the case of a paid event where a spot has opened up, when reaching out to the supporter who is now given the option to register (which will be a manual process), it is extremely important to send them a URL link to the event itself so that the supporter can finalize their registration.
 The supporter will not automatically be upgraded to the attendee list unless they revisit the event page and complete their transaction.
-(Free events, on the other hand, will automatically update the wait-listed supporter.)

 This field allows you to specify the web address to which your registrant will be redirected after completing the event registration.
 This could be your website’s homepage, a donation page, a tell-a-friend page, or literally any other page on the web.
 You could even design a special landing page that tells the registrant to expect an email from your organization, or provides an event welcome package.